 The Advisory Committee is intended to serve as a resource for the student in planning courses and research.
 Prior to submission of a student's thesis proposal, in consultation with the advisor(s), he/she needs to form a four to five, or more, person Advisory Committee at least two months prior to the thesis proposal defense.
 The principal advisor serves as chair of this committee, which must have MIT and WHOI representation (two from each institution are strongly encouraged) and include at least one current member of JCPO.
 If the latter person steps off of JCPO, the student may petition that the person continue to fulfill the requirement of JCPO representation on the advisory committee.
 JCPO must be notified, in writing, of the composition of the proposed Advisory Committee; JCPO may recommend changes and must approve the final composition.
-It may be appropriate and indeed desirable to change the membership of this committee as the research develops; approval of the advisor and JCPO is also required for such changes.
-The Committee, together with the principal advisor, should be the student's primary resource for information and advice; close contact with the members of the Committee is important and two formal meetings per year with the Committee are required.
+It may be appropriate and indeed desirable to change the membership of this committee, together with the principal advisor, should be the student's primary resource for information and advice; close contact with the members of the Committee is important and two formal meetings per year with the Committee are required.
 One or two of the Committee members can be external (not from WHOI or MIT), depending on the focus of the research.
 Some travel funds for one external committee member are available through the WHOI Academic Programs Office.